Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: The cone functor and a counter-example to invariance

 \begin{lemma} Let $(F,\ffi):(\A,*,\alpha) \to (\B,*,\beta)$ be a form functor between categories with duality.
 If $F$ is an equivalence of categories and $\ffi$ a natural isomorphism, then $(F,\ffi)$ is an equivalence of categories with duality, that is, there is a form functor $(G,\gamma): (\B,*,\beta) \to (\A,*,\alpha)$ such that $(F,\ffi)\circ (G,\gamma)$ and $(G,\gamma) \circ (F,\ffi)$ are naturally equivalent to the identity form functors.
 Moreover, any two inverses of $(F,\ffi)$ are naturally isomorphic. \end{lemma}

 \begin{proof} Composition with $(F,\ffi)$ induces a form functor between categories with duality

-which is an equivalence of underlying categories (since $F$ is) and whose double dual identification is an isomorphism (since $\ffi$ is).
-By Lemma \ref{lem:Aheq}, the induced functor between categories of symmetric forms is an equivalence of categories
+which is an equivalence of underlying categories (since $F$ is) and whose duality compatibility map is an isomorphism (since $\ffi$ is).
+By Lemma \ref{lem:PreAheq}, the induced functor between categories of symmetric forms is an equivalence of categories

 In particular, there is an object $(G,\gamma)$ of $\Fun(\B,\A)_h$ such that $(F,\ffi) \circ (G,\gamma)$ is naturally isomorphic to the identity form functor on $\B$.
 This object is unique up to natural isomorphism of form functors.
 Thus, we have shown that any form functor $(F,\ffi)$ with $F$ an equivalence and $\ffi$ an isomorphism has a right inverse (up to natural isomorphism of form functors) which is unique up to natural isomorphisms of form functors.
 Let $(G,\gamma)$ be such an inverse.
 Then since $F$ is an equivalence, so is $G$, and since, furthermore, $\ffi$ is an isomorphism, so is $\gamma$.
 Therefore, $(G,\gamma)$ has a right inverse, too, say $(H,\eta)$.
 But then $(F,\ffi)$ is naturally isomorphic to $(F,\ffi)\circ [(G,\gamma)\circ (H,\eta)] = [(F,\ffi)\circ (G,\gamma)]\circ (H,\eta)$ which is naturally isomorphic to $(H,\eta)$.
 Hence, $(G,\gamma)$ is not only a left but also a right inverse of $(F,\ffi)$. \end{proof}